 Governing bodies and proprietors must ensure that they comply with their duties under legislation.
 They must also have regard to this guidance to ensure that the policies, procedures and training in their school are always effective and comply with the law.

-Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.
+The Governing body should have a senior board level (or equivalent) lead to take leadership responsibility for the trust's safeguarding arrangements.